 Religious experience, behavior, and development from the perspective of dynamic and research psychologies.
-Prerequisite: PSYC 121.
+Two hours may be applied toward the general-education requirement in religion Prerequisite: PSYC 121.
 Even years.
+Two hours may be applied toward the general-education requirement in religion.